Indiana Army Ammunition Plant: Creation

 In 1940 it was announced that the world's largest smokeless powder plant would be built near Charlestown, as the land was close to the Ohio River, giving it the water necessary for making smokeless powder, and the fact that the land was cheap because parts of it were unsuitable for farming, and because few individuals lived on it.
 The plant was built and operated as a Government-Owned, Contractor-Operated (GOCO) facility.

 Actual building of IOW Plant 1, a six line plant with support facilities, started on September 4, 1940, although officially it started on August 28, and was completed on May 31, 1942.
 The first line was put into production in April 1941.
 The IOW facilities were built and operated initially by E.I.
 DuPont de Nemours and Co.
 During World War II the production of this plant exceeded the total World War I production of all other smokeless powder producing plants in the US.
 During the Korean War, DuPont cleaned away the excess powder and restarted production in 1950.
 The plant ran a maximum capacity with 3,000 employees until 1954.

 IOW Plant 2, designed as a three line facility for the production of double base rocket propellant, was started in November 1944 but stopped, without completion, on V-J Day.
 All areas except the powder storage facilities were placed in caretaker status.
 In September 1960 all stored powder was removed and 1546.62 acre were submitted to GSA as excess.
 The remaining 2757.49 acre were utilized as woodland, crop land, and the site of a new automated black powder manufacturing facility.

 The Hoosier Ordnance Plant was built by W-H-M-S Construction company (Winston Brothers, Haglin, Missouri Valley and Solitt) and operated by Goodyear Engineering Corporation (GEC).
 Production started in September 1941 and continued until V-J Day in 1945.
 Layaway was completed in February 1946.
 Limited production resumed in 1950 until a rehabilitation of the facility was completed in 1952.
 Goodyear took complete control over production in July 1952 under a Cost Plus Fixed Fee contract and continued until layaway of the facility in September 1957.
 Employment at the HOP during this period reached a high of 8,067 in August 1953, during the Korean War.

+A residential area named "River Ridge" was constructed along the river as part of Plant 1, containing houses occupied by officers and directors of the facility.

 In May, 1941, the three plants employed 27,520 people, which helped the area recover from the Great Depression.